summer has arrived with this tune.

 i also highly recommend Ohio Penitentiary 511 Jazz Ensemble's 'psych city'.

-finding it hard to see links to where you can buy it but i'd recommend you'd check it out.
+got this at dublin flea market yesterday.
+5 Euro! dvd with documentary, cd all nicely wrapped. finding it hard to see links to where you can buy it but i'd recommend you'd check it out.

 tune from the documentary above (the way of the crowd) on northern soul and wigan casino. great story. and music. and dancing. a scene.
+Download 19 Let's Get Ugly

-some great 'groove holmes' from beastie boys off the superb album, 'the in sound from way out'. pure grooves, jazzness and deep soul funk instrumentals all the way.
+pretty sure i'd posted this before but after digging (not very deeply) i reckon not. some great 'groove holmes' from beastie boys off the superb album, 'the in sound from way out'. pure grooves, jazzness and deep soul funk instrumentals all the way.

 missed yesterday. was at my folks house with no computer. realized when on my way there that i had no music. need to start digitizing my dad's music collection now in case that happens again!